rmartinho/flamingdangerzone/_posts/2012-07-06-optimal-tuple-i.markdown

 Turns out neither libstdc++ nor libc++ do this kind of optimization. libstdc++ always places the members in reverse order, and libc++ always places the members in the order given.
 And that's why I set out to write a tuple implementation that uses an optimal layout for storage.
-But that's a story for another day.
+But that's [a story for another day][next].

  [tuple1 layout]: /images/2012-07-06-optimal-tuple-i-01.png "Possible layouts for tuple1"
  [tuple2 layout]: /images/2012-07-06-optimal-tuple-i-02.png "Possible layout for tuple2"
  [tuple2 optimal layout]: /images/2012-07-06-optimal-tuple-i-03.png "Optimal layout for tuple2"

  [singleton]: http://en.wikipedia.org/wiki/Singleton_(mathematics) "A singleton is a 1-tuple"
+ [next]: /2012/07/09/optimal-tuple-ii.html "To be continued..."